-lcon Property Description on all these layers simultaneously.
+Icon Property Description Apply to Visible Drawing Layers This option allows you to select which layers the tool should affect.
+It can be toggled on or off.
+When toggled on, it has two different modes.
+You can select a mode by clicking and holding on the button.
+Off: When this button is toggled off, the tool only works on the currently selected layers.
+If several layers are selected, the tool will work on all these layers simultaneously.
+On When this button is toggled on, the tool will work on all the visible layers.
 Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view.
-Apply to Synced Drawing Layers: If the currently selected layer is Ū, Off: When this button is toggled off, the tool only works on the currently selected layers.
-If several layers are selected, the tool will work on all these layers simultaneously. □ Apply to Visible Drawing Layers: The tool will work on all the visible layers in the Camera view. □ Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+Apply to Synced Drawing Layers: If the currently selected layer is synced with another layer, the tool will work on both the current layer and its synced layer.
+NOTE This option only works in the Camera view.